Louisanity/Quantum_Fourier_Transfer/README.md

 # Quantum_Fourier_Transfer
-Tutorial for Quantum Fourier Transfer
+Tutorial for Quantum Fourier Transfer (quantumpedia.uk)

 Welcome to our website dedicated to two of the most important concepts in quantum computing: the Quantum Fourier Transform (QFT) and Shor's algorithm for factoring large integers.